zoffixznet/perl6.party/post/On-Troll-Hugging-Hole-Digging-and-Improving-Open-Source-Communities.md

 Temple could lash back at these programmers and ridicule them for not being autistic enough to have the required extra knowledge, or she could patiently explain the missing pieces (like Rakudo's ASCII-only alternatives to all fancy Unicode ops).

 If we spend time to patiently explain the missing information, we get potential new community members.
 If we merely try to prove who's right and who's wrong, at best we'd just be right.
 Just like Temple and the workers had a common goal, so do we and many of the people we interact with.
-If you perceive someone is attacking and dismantling your work, perhaps all they're trying to do is understand how it helps us achieve our common goal.
+If you perceive someone as attacking and dismantling your work, perhaps all they're trying to do is understand how it helps us achieve our common goal.
 Assume positive intent and respond positively.

 <img class="img-thumbnail img-responsive center-block"
     src="/assets/pics/hug-pics/feed-hand.png" alt="">